kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ###	IA Variants in Eliza of State Machine Components
 -	**Database Adapter**: additional function to memorize the AI embeddings, the previous responses and their evaluations
 -	**Character System**: personality management.
 JSON-formatted data to define an AI behavior.
 Similar to system prompts in a chatbot, serves to the IA model to analyze inputs, generate outputs (state transition and action) and evaluate goal adequation
--	**Client**: interface to social media like Telegram, X/Twitter, or custom external systems
+-	**Provider Client**: interface to social media like Telegram, X/Twitter, or custom external systems
 -	**Model Provider**: defines the IA model to use to infer answers from events (GPT, Claude, Mistral, Llama, DeepSeek, Qwen, Phi-4 etc.)
 -	**Vector database**: stores embeddings of character, inputs, past responses, past states etc.
 -	**Boredom Provider**: calculates the level of boredom of an agent to modulate responses